theogroup/ogroup.net/src/_projects/ritz-carlton-residences-miami-beach.md

 ---
-title:
+title: Ritz-Carlton Residences Miami Beach
-client:
+client: Ritz-Carlton
-featured_image:
+featured_image: /uploads/ritz-featured-image.jpg
 vimeo_id:
 vimeo_width:
 vimeo_height:
-headline:
+headline: Miami’s Modern Oasis
-headline_text_color: '#000000'
+headline_text_color: '#ffffff'
-overview:
+overview: In the Know—A campaign to represent a new take on what a luxury Miami home can be.
-sort_order: 5
+sort_order: 0
 content_blocks:
   - text_banner:
       text_banner_text: